hichamboushaba/SuspendActivityResult/README.md

-`ActivityResultManager` is an interface, so for better testability, it's recommended to inject `ActivityResultManager.getInstance()` into your graph, for easier swapping to a fake or mocked implementation for tests.
+`ActivityResultManager` is an interface, so for better testability, it's recommended to inject `ActivityResultManager.getInstance()` into your components, for easier swapping to a fake or mocked implementation for tests.

 ### Process-death